A Universal Triangulation for Flat Tori

 Denote by ${\cal L}_{\text{long}}$ the resulting layout.
-It is composed of three horizontal strips, where the central one has no internal vertex and is traversed by $E_c=45$ edges (the leftmost and rightmost edges should be identified) corresponding to 9 bends, 12 gaskets, and 3 portions of right prisms.
-We next apply a quarter turn to the layout for short tori, call it ${\cal L}_{\text{short}}$.
-It decomposes into two parts ${\cal L}_{\text{int}}\bigcup {\cal L}_{\text{ext}}$ corresponding to the internal and external ploids; compare Figure~\ref{fig:overlay-short} with middle of Figure~\ref{fig:shortLongOverlay}.
-We apply some stretching and compression in order to align ${\cal L}_{\text{ext}}$ with the rightmost portion of right prism in ${\cal L}_{\text{long}}$.
-We also move vertically the vertices of ${\cal L}_{\text{short}}$ that are not on the horizontal boundaries of the layout, so that they fit in the central horizontal strip of ${\cal L}_{\text{long}}$.
+It is composed of three horizontal strips, where the top one has no internal vertex. ${\cal L}_{\text{long}}$ also divides into 33 vertical bands corresponding to 9 bends (each made of two bands), 12 gaskets, and 3 portions of right prisms.
+We squeeze the last 15 bands to the width of a single one.
+We now view ${\cal L}_{\text{long}}$ as composed of 19 bands of equal length, where the last one contains the 15 squeezed bands.
+See middle Figure~\ref{fig:shortLongOverlay}.
+Denote by $H$ the common height of the three horizontal strips of ${\cal L}_{\text{long}}$.
+We next consider the layout for short tori, call it ${\cal L}_{\text{short}}$.
+It decomposes into two horizontal strips ${\cal L}_{\text{int}}\bigcup {\cal L}_{\text{ext}}$ corresponding to the internal and external ploids; compare Figure~\ref{fig:overlay-short-2-6-7} with bottom of Figure~\ref{fig:shortLongOverlay}.
+The bottom strip ${\cal L}_{\text{int}}$ divides into 19 vertical bands that we align with the ones of ${\cal L}_{\text{long}}$.
+We also stretch ${\cal L}_{\text{int}}$ and ${\cal L}_{\text{ext}}$ vertically so that their heights becomes respectively $2H$ and $H$.
 We are now ready to overlay ${\cal L}_{\text{short}}$ and ${\cal L}_{\text{long}}$ as shown at the bottom of Figure~\ref{fig:shortLongOverlay}.
 Note that the (universal) subdivisions for short and long tori are obtained from the corresponding layouts by applying the \emph{same} identifications of their horizontal and vertical sides.